 Nationwide, Dyess Air Force Base was one of six U.S. Air Force bases selected to host the Atlas F ICBM system.
 Twelve launch sites, with launch control centers and silos, were constructed in a pattern that encircled Abilene.
 This was a massive construction project that bolstered military defense during the most intense period of the Cold War.
 The silos could house and protect the Atlas F missile from all but a direct nuclear strike.

 A “20th Century Fort,” the LAMB in Taylor County lies in the Forts Trail Region which showcases the heritage, natural beauty, and rich culture of a 29-county region of Central West Texas for the benefit and enjoyment of Texans and travelers.

 Oral History Project Goal

-This project will include 12 workshops for historic preservationists interested in learning how to record and preserve their local Cold War oral histories for preservation in their communities’ county historical commission archives, public libraries, and county museums.
-In addition, the THC plans to record, transcribe, and preserve a small number of oral history interviews directly, from narrators whose experiences range from the late 1940s to the end of the Vietnam War.
+The project included workshops for historic preservationists interested in learning how to record and preserve their local Cold War oral histories for preservation in their communities’ county historical commission archives, public libraries, and county museums.
+In addition, the THC was able to record, transcribe, and preserve a small number of oral history interviews directly, from narrators whose experiences range from the late 1940s to the end of the Vietnam War.

-Oral history training workshop participants will receive hands-on training with digital voice recording equipment, techniques for interviewing, transcribing and editing, and document preservation methods.
-Attendees will receive a free workbook with how to handouts on conducting oral history interviews.
-Finally, THC instructors will inform and encourage participants on how to submit their future oral history recordings to the Library of Congress' Veterans History Project, as well as statewide Cold War-themed oral history programs such as Texas Tech University’s Vietnam Center and Archive, the National Vietnam War Museum in Mineral Wells, and The University of Texas at Austin’s Voces oral history project.
+Oral history training workshop participants received hands-on training with digital voice recording equipment, techniques for interviewing, transcribing and editing, and document preservation methods.
+Attendees received a free workbook with how to handouts on conducting oral history interviews.
+Finally, THC instructors encouraged participants on how to submit their future oral history recordings to the Library of Congress' Veterans History Project, as well as statewide Cold War-themed oral history programs such as Texas Tech University’s Vietnam Center and Archive, the National Vietnam War Museum in Mineral Wells, and The University of Texas at Austin’s Voces oral history project.

 "How To" Handouts